TimLavers/OpenRDR/documentation/design/suggested_conditions_version_1.md

 - are false for as many other cornerstone cases as possible
 - have previously been used in a rule
 - use an attribute that has previously been used in a condition
-- are suggested by the rule action.
+- are suggested by the rule action
+- previously used in a rule with a similar action (high priority for this)
+- in a rule building session some conflicting cornerstones get exempted (the user has indicated that the change is good for the case).
+We should give precedence to conditions that are true for these.